DworkinLab/PitchersJEB2014_cricket_wings/output/CGwing_analyses_final_2014.md

 **Functions and analyses for Pitchers et al. 2014 (Accepted at Journal of Evolutionary Biology).**
 ***"The potential influence of morphology on the evolutionary divergence of an acoustic signal"***

+note: To see all R functions that have been run examine either the `.R` or `.Rmd` files in this repository (/scripts).

 If you re-run our analyses, you may find that your experience varies somehwat if you are using different versions of **R** or of the packages we use.
 The following details the versions we used.